mishashev/8-Channel-Zero-Phase-Filter/README.md

-"# 8-Channel-Zero-Phase-Filter"
+# 8-Channel-Zero-Phase-Filter

-This project represents a 8 Channel Zero Phase Filtered Signal.
+This project represents an 8 Channel Zero Phase Filtered Signal.

-<u>Details:</u>
+## Details:
 A binary file contains:
 	- 8 parallel channels.
 	- Each signal is sampled at a 4000[Hz] rate.